citapress/citapress/content/books/a-luminous-halo-selected-writings-by-virginia-woolf/index.md

   <p><b> A paperback version, which includes the addition of the essay “Professions for Women" and the 1932 version of "How Should One Read a Book?" (revised by Woolf) is <a href="https://tinyurl.com/luminous-halo">available to purchase. </a></b></p>

   <p>This book is sponsored by and created in partnership with the Sitting Room Library in Penngrove, California.
-Home to the "Woolf Wall," extensive archives related to Woolf and other women writers, and thousands of books, The Sitting Room is dedicated to literature and art by women. </p>
+Home to the "Woolf Wall," extensive archives related to Woolf and other women writers, and thousands of books, the Sitting Room is dedicated to literature and art by women. </p>

   <p><i>Cover illustration: "View from the studio at Monk's House" by Mariana Matos</i></p>